huacnlee/rails-settings-cached/README.md

 => { key: "app_name", type: :string, default: "Rails Settings", readonly: false }
 ```

-## Use Setting in Rails initalizing:
+## Use Setting in Rails initializing:

 In `version 2.3+` we allows you to use Setting before Rails is initialized.